 Category C – Projects with minimal or no adverse environmental and social risks and/or impacts

-EP transactions signed by sector in 2015 (numbers)
+EP transactions signed by sector in 2016 (number of transactions)

 EP transactions signed by sector in 2016 (Amounts of Societe Generale commitments, M Eur(1))